Bridge numbers and meridional ranks of knotted surfaces and welded knots: Preliminaries

 \subsubsection{Overpass perspective}

 Let $D$ be a classical knot diagram.
 An \textit{overpass} (resp. \textit{underpass}) is a path of $D$ that contains at least one over-crossing (resp. under-crossing), but no under-crossing (resp. over-crossing).
-Any knot diagram can be decomposed as an alternating sequence $O_1,U_1,...,O_n,U_n$ of overpasses and underpasses.
-We will call this decomposition a \textit{bridge decomposition}.
-The \textit{overpass bridge number} $\beta_O(K)$ of a knot $K$ is the minimum number of overpasses taken over all bridge decompositions of diagrams representing $K$.
+Any knot diagram can be bridge decomposed as an alternating sequence of overpasses and underpasses.
+The \textit{overpass bridge number} $\beta_O(K)$ of $K$ is the minimum number of overpasses over all bridge decompositions of $K$.